We’re living in an age where e-commerce is evolving at an increasingly rapid rate.

 Here’s a simple example to illustrate how headless commerce might work.

-With headless commerce, the presentation layer would send an application programming interface (API) call to the commerce layer so the one-click ordering feature could be rapidly adopted.
+With headless commerce, the presentation layer would send an API call to the commerce layer so the one-click ordering feature could be rapidly adopted.

 APIs, also known as microservices, help facilitate fast and efficient communication between the presentation layer and the commerce layer.